mfondev/hng-stage-3/README.md

 ### Dependencies

-DnD Gallery relies on the following key dependencies:
+ Drage and Drop Media relies on the following key dependencies:

 `Chakra UI`: A simple, modular, and accessible component library for React.
 `Firebase`: A platform for developing web and mobile applications.